Atari-Super-Bug-Plus/SuperBug/README.md

 - Managed tile map storage in memory and used the display list for rendering to the screen.

-- Modified the top display line to a different graphics mode for HUD information.
+- Modified the top display line to a different graphics mode for displaying HUD information.
 ```

 Andrew Link